SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 | From here, set your:
 |- **Configuration Name** – If you're using Enterprise Edition or above, create a configuration name that is succinct and easily recognizable as it will be used at the project level to identify the correct ALM configuration.
 If you're using Developer Edition, your configuration will be named based on your ALM.
 | - **Bitbucket Server URL**
-| - **Personal Access Token** - Token of the account you're using to decorate your Pull Requests.
+| - **Personal Access Token** - Token from the account you're using to decorate your Pull Requests.
 |
 | ### Setting your project settings
 |